 Tour de France Streaming

 Like most big sporting events, each stage of La Grande Boucle is filmed for cycling enthusiasts that can’t make it to the live time trial that lasts for over 23 days.
-You can still catch Primoz Roglic and 2018 Tour de France winner, Geraint Thomas battle it out in the individual time trial.

 The French spectators get the advantage of watching the full broadcast of the race without needing a subscription on their very own cable TV.
 Of course, being a fan of your own country’s event has its perks.
 They easily get to watch the Tour de France live stream whenever they want.